 The human mind is constructed from hard-wired dynamic connections that are always altering throughout the individual’s lifetime.
 The wiring of the brain is responsible for multiple functions that are vital for survival, security, and other basic life functions.

-The activities, environment, and experiences that transpire during this phase of the child’s life be it positive or negative, aids in the further development of the brain.
+The activities, environment, and experiences that transpire during this phase of the child’s life whether it is positive or negative, aid in the further development of the brain.

 The Montessori method of education was developed to align with the needs and requirements of the developing mind to effectively facilitate education that caters to the physical, mental, social, emotional, and cognitive development of the child.

 There are many unique theories Dr. Maria Montessori introduced to her pedagogical tool the Montessori Method of education.

 One salient principle of the Montessori Method is the Principle of Sensitive periods.